 As gorgeous as this Kelly Nutt Design contemporary pool is, we can't give all of the credit to that dazzling blue water.
 The stone retaining wall not only draws attention, but it's also good for incorporating an elevated feature, such as a spa or a fountain.

-3. Turn your pool into a segway.
+3. Use your pool as a connector.

-The Australia-based design studio, Luigi Rosselli, created this eye-catching wraparound pool as a recreational segway between two sections of the home.
+The Australia-based design studio, Luigi Rosselli, created this eye-catching wraparound pool as a recreational passage between two sections of the home.
 Occupants can either walk from the main residence to the pool house or swim the distance.

 4. Mix materials.